prysmaticlabs/documentation/website/docs/install/install-with-script.md

 This is a beginner-friendly guide.
 Familiarity with the command line is expected, but otherwise this guide makes no assumptions about your technical skills or prior knowledge.

-## Identify your goals and system requirements
+## Step 1: Identify your goals and system requirements

 <table>
     <tr>